Pierre Parisot: Conflict with Jesuits

 During his stay in Pondicherry, he came in contact with Jesuits leading to a conflict on the issue of the struggle of the Malabaric rites.
 Claude de Visdelou, a French Jesuit missionary in China had issues in regulating and prohibiting the use of Chinese Rites.
 Visdelou had arrived in Pondicherry from China on June 25, 1709, long before Parisot.
 Visdelou remained in Pondicherry until his death as he was not allowed to return to France.
 As both Visdelou in exile and Pierre Parisot were living in the same House of the Capuchins in the same town, they had issues regarding Malabari rites and thus launched the conflict.

 Upon his return to France, Parisot published Historical Memoirs of the Missions in the Indies - a vindictive work with regards to the Society of Jesus.
-However, his own Order of Friars Minor Capuchin did not support him, and instead opposed him so strongly as to force him to move to England.
+However, his own Order of Friars Minor Capuchin didn't support him, and instead opposed him so strongly as to force him to move to England.

 He supported himself in England by establishing a tapestry and Turkish carpet manufactory in Paddington, under the patronage of the Duke of Cumberland.
 He moved it in 1753 to Fulham High Street (possibly on the site now home to building numbers 49-55) with the idea of a 'youth training scheme', where the Gobelins Manufactory had already been established.
 He eventually returned to France, under the name Abbé Platel, visiting Germany and Portugal while undergoing persecution.

 After returning to France, he again wrote and published his principal work History of the Society of Jesus, from its first foundation by Ignatius Loyola in six volumes.